Download and Install Scrollr Plugin

-Setting a push to top element seemed like a logical addition to the plugin.
+Setting a push to the top element seemed like a logical addition to the plugin.

-Again, if you look carefully you’ll notice that this is already available on our site.
-Still here’s an example from the content – just click here.
+Again, if you look carefully you’ll notice that our site already has a floating push to the top button.
+Still here’s an example from the paragraph content – just click here.

 So, whether you’re a blogger, marketer, or business owner looking to enhance your online presence, Scrollr is a tool for those who want to take their website design and functionality to a smooth level!